Art and Design

 Art Curriculum Intent

-At All Saints School, our art and design education engages, inspires and challenges pupils while equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+At All Saints School, our Art and Design education engages, inspires and challenges pupils while equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 Our Art and Design curriculum is taught as part of termly projects where children are taught artist skills and apply these in a cross-curricular and purposeful way.
-With art, craft and design embody being some of the highest forms of human creativity we promote a range of different medium as part of our art and design curriculum.
+Although taught in a cross-curricular way, this does not weaken the focus on the development of artistic skills and knowledge which remain the focus of teaching within an Art and Design lesson.
+With art, craft and design being some of the highest forms of human creativity we promote a range of different medium as part of our art and design curriculum.
 These include: painting, collage, sculpture, drawing, printing, textiles and digital media.
 Children will also learn about key artists in history and locally and learn how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
 As children progress, they will be able to think critically and develop a more rigorous understanding of art and design.

-Our art and design curriculum is carefully designed to ensure that children’s prior knowledge is revisited and built upon.
-As part of painting, children in Year 1 are taught about primary colours and experiment with mixing these to produce secondary colours needed to produce a picture of a woodland creature.
+Units of work usually start with teachers introducing a new and significant artist or piece of artwork whilst drawing on prior knowledge, skills and understanding.
+This is intended to ensure learning is more meaningful, and pupils’ ability to make links and draw comparisons with and between previous learning is strengthened.
+Typically, once children have closely observed, evaluated and analysed this piece of artwork children will learn, practise and have the opportunity to refine artistic skills and techniques relating to the medium taught.
+Children will then apply their knowledge and skills when designing, producing and evaluating their own work to reflect their understanding.
+Our Art and Design curriculum is carefully designed to ensure that children’s prior knowledge is revisited and built upon.
+As part of painting, children in Year 1 are taught about primary colours and experiment with mixing these to create secondary colours needed to produce a picture of a woodland creature.
 This knowledge is then revisited in Year 2 where the children mix primary colours as part of a colour march piece of art.
-Then in Year 5 children will learn that artists mix tints and shades of colour to show light, dark, colour brightness and intensity through their artwork.
+Then in Year 5, children will learn that artists mix tints and shades of colour to show light, dark, colour brightness and intensity through their artwork.
 Children will show the dark and light areas of a chosen plant or flower, and colour intensity in their own pieces inspired by the artist Georgia O’Keeffe who is well known for her detailed flower paintings.

 How can I support my child with Art and Design?